petergridge/Irrigation-V5/readme.md

 Enables a delay function to add a number of days before the next run of the program.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
+### V2025.07.03
+  - Update Portugese and German translations
+  - More work on slow loading devices, provide warnings is referencecd devices are not available before the program is setup/
+  - Modify Zone timing to use datedif instead of a second counter for more accurated zone run time
+    - add a warning to identify when the running switch is not indicating the expected state to logging.
+This may indicate communicaton issues with the irrigation controller/switch
+  - Update UI to more clearly show when the program is disabled

 ### V2025.07.02
 - Update venting funtion to turn pump off before zones when a program ends.
 Issue #199
   - NOTE: The venting function DOES NOT work if ZONES are ended manually